 It’s never too late to plan for your later life.
 If you’re in your 40s or 50s, and haven’t started saving for retirement, don’t worry, you’re not a lost cause.
 You can still take control of your later life.
 So, what do you have to do?
 Well, there’s no hard rule, but if you want to make the most of your golden years, it could be a good idea to start checking your State Pension and see if you’ve met the minimum contributions.
 And, if you’re employed, make sure you opt back in your workplace pension and consider increasing your contributions – it could help you catch up.

 Also, assuming you’re in a relatively good place financially, you could look at other options to boost your retirement pot.
 For instance, you could consider paying into a personal pension.
-With a personal pension, also known as SIPP (Self-Invested Personal Pension), you can invest as much as you want, but the amount you get tax relief on is limited to £40,000 (or 100% of your earnings if they’re lower)– this allowance is the combined contributions made by you and the government.
+With a personal pension, also known as SIPP (Self-Invested Personal Pension), you can invest as much as you want, but the amount you get tax relief on is limited to £40,000 (or 100% of your earnings if they’re lower)– this pension allowance is the combined contributions made by you and the government.
 In other words, you will get at least a 25% top up from tax relief.
 So, for every £100 investment, you’ll only need to pay in £80 as the government will add the remaining £20.
 The top up increases if you’re a higher or an additional rate taxpayer– one thing to keep in mind though is that you’ll need to contact HMRC to claim the extra top up.
 If you have more than £40,000 in your SIPP, you may need to pay tax on the excess.
-On the other hand, if you haven’t used your full allowance from the three previous years, you may be able to carry it forward and use it in the current tax year, as long as you have earnings that are at least equal to the total amount of your contributions.
+On the other hand, if you haven’t used your full pension annual allowance from the three previous years, you may be able to carry it forward and use it in the current tax year, as long as you have earnings that are at least equal to the total amount of your contributions.
 Also, to be able to carry your allowance forward you must be a member of a registered pension scheme.

 ‘My expenses will be cut in half’